Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

   }
 ```

 We are finally ready to assemble our valid EVM signed transaction.

-We encourage you to try forcing the application to always return the same V value (set the first if statement to always be true for example) and sign a few transactions that way.
+We encourage you to test the following error scenario: try forcing the application to always return the same V value (set the first if statement to always be true for example) and sign a few transactions that way.
 You'll be able to see that one of these or many of these transactions (maybe all of them) will be registered in the blockchain with a different sender's address than your actual sender's address.

 ## 7.6.
 Assemble a signed EVM transaction
 We are now able to assemble a valid EVM signed transaction, and for that we will use our serialized unsigned transaction together with the R, S and V values we retrieved from the decoded KMS-based signed transaction.
 Once this signed transaction is assembled, we will serialize it to be able to push it to the blockchain (remember here that EVM transactions expect a RLP encoding format).
 Finally, the serialized signed transaction is decoded as a hexadecimal string (the ethers library already takes care of this step).